WSWN: History

-Meanwhile Belle Glade's lone FM frequency (93.5), purchased by Rivers in 1965 and left dark for over a decade was being prepared to assume the Country format.
-Power was 10,000 watts broadcast from a 420ft. tower, the maximum permitted due to its close proximity to an airport and overlap issues with similar frequencies in Vero Beach and Key Largo.
+Meanwhile, Belle Glade's lone FM frequency (93.5), purchased by Rivers' in 1965 and left dark for over a decade, was being prepared to assume the Country format.
+Power was 10,000 watts broadcast from a 420 ft. tower, the maximum permitted due to its close proximity to an airport and overlap issues with similar frequencies in Vero Beach and Key Largo.
 Once again, a Belle Glade station was relegated to "local-only" status.
 It finally went on the air as WSWN-FM on October 10, 1978.
 Rivers' plans to boost the signal of WSWN-FM to appeal to Hispanic audiences in Cuba were stymied due to the station's ineffective radiation pattern.
 Forced to continue broadcasting or lose the frequency, Rivers introduced a 24-hour Country format on 93.5 FM.
+On June 19, 1989, the station changed its call sign to the current WBGF.